kesslerjohn/kesslerjohn.github.io/_posts/2024-05-22-soma-cubes.md

   - recreational mathematics
   - puzzles
 ---
-This idea came to me from a book of puzzles written by Martin Gardner in the late 20th century. _TODO: Give book name/link if possible._ The puzzle is made up of 7 pieces - the first of which is composed of 3 cubes, while the remaining 6 are each composed of four cubes.
+This idea came to me from [_The Second Scientific American Book of MAthematical Puzzles and Diversions_](https://www.thriftbooks.com/w/the-second-scientific-american-book-of-mathematical-puzzles-and-diversions_martin-gardner/532897/item/4107782/#edition=6130750&idiq=16847410), a collection of puzzles presented by Matrin Gardner and first published in 1958.
+The puzzle is made up of 7 pieces - the first of which is composed of 3 cubes, while the remaining 6 are each composed of four cubes.
 Gardner provides a handy illustration of the puzzle pieces:

 ------